zhencang/reverse-engineering-reference-manual/contents/tools/GDB_Tips.md

 ---
 #### *<p align='center'> Automation </p>*
 ---
-* __-x Option__: puts the list of commands you want GDB to run when gdb starts in a file.
-Run GDB with the -x option like this:
+* __-x Option__: puts the list of commands you want GDB to run when gdb starts in a file and run GDB with the -x option
     ```bash
     gdb -x command_file program_to_debug
     ```